 If the Government is not prepared to incur the expense of completing this project, I Proposal for would recommend a length of, say 200 feet of it, to be built in the same line.
-There is quirements. would recommend a length of, say 200 feet of it, to be built in the same line.
-There is quirements not much additional shelter to be gained by deflecting it towards the south in the line of End not to be the outer end of the present pier, and so doing would prevent the projected harbour from deflected. being completed at a future time.
+There is present re-quirements, not much additional shelter to be gained by deflecting it towards the south in the line of End not to be the outer end of the present pier, and so doing would prevent the projected harbour from deflected. being completed at a future time.